William Knibb: Religious revival

 With emancipation also came great religious changes.
 During 1838-45 came the religious revival known as the Jamaican Awakening.
 Many thousands of former slaves joined the nonconformist churches.
 Knibb recalled that "in those seven years, through the labour of about twenty [Baptist] missionaries, 22,000 people were baptised upon their profession of faith in Jesus Christ".
 Knibb personally baptised 6,000 converts, and translated the Bible into Creole, the native language of the slaves.

 In 1839 the Birmingham Anti-Slavery Society became the Birmingham Branch of the British and Foreign Anti-Slavery Society.
 This society was planning a major convention in 1840 with Joseph Sturge taking the lead.
 Knibb as invited.
 Thomas Swan, who led Birmingham's Cannon Street Baptist chapel, was able to meet Knibb who he and Joseph Sturge had worked hard to support.
 Knibb had already encouraged his congregation in Jamaica to take unilateral action and free any of their unpaid staff.
 Knibb had brought with him to England two deacons from Jamaica named Edward Barrett and Henry Beckford.
 These two men spoke to 5,000 people at Birmingham Town Hall and Beckford became the central figure in Haydon's painting that commemorated the World Anti-Slavery Convention.

 By 1845, the Baptists in Jamaica had built 47 new chapels to replace those burned down by the Colonial Church Union.
 Many of the churches, almost entirely made up of former slaves, were financially independent.
 Knibb's own church at Falmouth had grown over the previous ten years from 650 to 1,280 members.
 Over 3,000 adults had been baptised, two thirds of whom had been sent out to form new churches.
 Six daughter churches were planted by the Falmouth church alone.
 Knibb was personally associated with the founding of 35 churches, 24 missions, and 16 schools.
 Knibb bought land in 1845 which he used to create the village of Granville, Jamaica that was named after Granville Sharp.

-Death
+Death and legacy

 Knibb died of fever in Jamaica on 15 November 1845, aged 42, and was buried at his Baptist Falmouth Chapel, the service attracting eight thousand African islanders.
 His funeral sermon by pastor Samuel Oughton was taken from Zechariah, xi, 2 "Howl, fir tree, for the mighty cedar is fallen".

 In 1988, the 150th anniversary of the abolition of slavery in the British Empire, Knibb was posthumously awarded the Jamaican Order of Merit; the first white man to receive the country's highest civil honour.

+William Knibb Memorial High School in Trelawny, Jamaica is named for him.